ManageIQ/manageiq-documentation/managing_providers/_topics/embedded_workflows.md

 ### Adding Credentials

-Credentials are used by {{ site.data.product.title_short }} for authentication when running embedded workflows against machines, synchronizing with inventory sources, and importing project content from a version control system.
+Credentials are used by {{ site.data.product.title_short }} for any authentication that is required when running embedded workflows, and when importing workflows from a version control system.

 {{ site.data.product.title_short }} can store credentials that are used by embedded workflows.
 Credentials saved in {{ site.data.product.title_short }} are matched and executed with a workflow when it runs.